- New clients are asked to make an appointment during evaluation times. PLEASE CALL AHEAD to set up a time.

 When can I drop off my dog at daycare?

-Ruff Love is open from 6:30am-9:00pm during the week (M-F), and the latest you can drop off your dog is
+Ruff Love is open from 6:30am-8:00pm during the week (M-F), and the latest you can drop off your dog is

 What if my dog usually eats during the time he’ll be at daycare?

-Feel free to bring a pre-measured lunch or dinner for your pup to be fed while they are at daycare.
+Feel free to bring a pre-measured lunch for your pup to be fed while they are at daycare.
 Be sure to

-write their name and the meal (lunch or dinner) on the bag!
+write their name on the bag!
 If your dog doesn’t eat, the food and bag will be

 attached to your dog’s leash.